 1. Using Non-Delegable Functions

-Some Power Apps functions cannot be delegated to SharePoint.
+Some Power Apps functions cannot be delegated:

 - Search()